Innopolis-Robotics-Society/FaceGuardV3/.github/pull_request_template.md

 ---

 ## Definition of Done checklist
 * [ ] The linked issue is clear and traceable.
 * [ ] The implementation satisfies the acceptance criteria.
-* [ ] The change was tested.
+* [ ] The change was tested (unit and/or integration tests pass).
+* [ ] Automated unit tests pass and critical modules maintain ≥ 30% line coverage.
 * [ ] The PR was reviewed by another team member.
-* [ ] Required documentation was updated.
+* [ ] Required documentation was updated (README, docs/).
-* [ ] `CHANGELOG.md` was updated for user-visible changes, or changelog update was marked as not applicable.
+* [ ] `CHANGELOG.md` was updated for user-visible changes, or marked not applicable.
-* [ ] No secrets, private customer data, or personal information were committed.
+* [ ] No secrets, credentials, or real/non-sanitized employee data were committed.
+* [ ] If a Docker container is affected, it builds and runs successfully.
+* [ ] For changes affecting the recognition pipeline, manual verification on the test page is performed and recorded.
+* [ ] Relevant QRTs pass in CI (if applicable).
+* [ ] CI pipeline passes, including linting, type/format check, tests, coverage, and QA checks.
 * [ ] The branch can be merged into the default branch.
-* [ ] The linked issue can be moved to `Done` after merge.
+* [ ] The linked issue can be moved to Done after merge.

 ---